Baguette cut diamond or Emerald cut – Which would you choose?

 4 x 2 x 1.5mm baguette cut diamonds – approx 0.18cts total diamond weight.

 Emerald cut diamond engagement rings

-Kiera is a very popular diamond halo ring design, available at Serendipity Diamonds, shown here with a 1 carat central diamond.
+Kiera is a very popular diamond halo ring design.
+In detail this photograph shows a 1 carat main diamond.

 Emerald diamond pendants